|

 don’t reflect distinctive scientific methods or knowledge may serve political interests in the short run, but in the

 long run it works to discredit social science both politically and academically.
-Other explanatory concepts, including causes
+Other explanatory concepts, including 'causes'

-and reasons, also reflect implicit moral judgments or have implicit moral consequences, and are therefore problematic for
+and 'reasons,' also reflect implicit moral judgments or have implicit moral consequences, and are therefore problematic for

 social scientific explanation.
 So I argue for the study of how people use explanatory concepts such as motives, reasons and

-When social scientists use motives in their accounts of social action, they thereby unwittingly engage in practical reasoning
+morally-implicative commonsense concepts in their analysis.
+When social scientists employ motives in their accounts of social

-and practical action, and in this respect fail to explicate the logic of the cultural resources they are dependant upon.
-They
+the logic of the cultural resources they are dependant upon.
+They treat motives as a resource for study, when motives can

-ambition to offer a type of social understanding distinctive from mundane, practical reason.
+be respecified as a topic of study, thereby achieving the analytic ambition to offer a type of social understanding distinctive

-disputes should be understood as applications and investigations of these theoretical interests, especially the interests
+My research on discrimination disputes should be understood as applications and

-in the study of motives and the study of macro-structural phenomena such as institutional impacts upon minority groups, and
+investigations of these theoretical interests, especially the interests in the study of motives and the study of macro-structural

-group relations such as race relations and gender relations.
-My research demonstrates how motives are used in moral discourse,
+My research demonstrates how motives are used in moral discourse, and how discrimination disputes involve attempts to treat

-and how discrimination disputes involve attempts to treat individual cases or actions as examples of macro-social institutional
+individual cases or actions as examples of macro-social institutional action or group relations.

 PUBLICATIONS AVAILABLE ON-LINE

-Two examples of my work are available on-line at the new journal Qualitative Sociology Review.
-One is a programmatic article
+Two examples of my work are available on-line at the noteworthy

-mentioned above on the study of evaluative categories of action and identity with reference to the categories of suicide,
+of action and identity with reference to the categories of suicide, schizophrenia, and discrimination.
+Another paper, mentioned

-schizophrenia, and discrimination.
-Another paper, mentioned above also, involves qualitative research on expert testimony
+above also, involves qualitative research on expert testimony to expand national hate crime legislation to include women.

-Please follow the links below to the tables of contents of the relevant issues of
+Please follow the links below to the tables of contents of

-Qualitative Sociology Review, from which the articles can be downloaded in PDF form.
-There is a direct link to the Sociology
+the relevant issues of Qualitative Sociology Review, from which the articles can be downloaded in PDF form.

 |